Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/brief.md

 - continue working on an existing Marxan project taking advantage of the user workflows and data visualization features of the MarxanCloud platform
-- share a legacy Marxan project broadly, through the MarxanCloud platform's _community_ area
-- collaborate on a legacy Marxan project, by keeping the project private while giving access to other MarxanCloud users as contributors
+- collaborate on a legacy Marxan project which is still being developed, by moving it to the MarxanCloud platform and keeping the project private, while giving access to other MarxanCloud users as contributors
+- share a legacy Marxan project broadly, through the MarxanCloud platform's _community_ area, thus contributing to a public archive/showcase of Marxan planning projects

+## Legacy Marxan projects import in MarxanWeb

+For reference, the Python-based [MarxanWeb platform](https://docs.marxanweb.org/) supports importing legacy Marxan projects (`.dat` files alongside a matching planning unit grid as shapefile), with the following restrictions for the imported projects:

+- Project features cannot be added or removed
+- Showing the project features on the map is not supported
+- Zooming to project features on the map is not supported
+- Project features have only basic metadata, e.g. simple names and no descriptions

+## Requirements

-### Requirements
+### Essential project data

 As the MarxanCloud platform has a core component of data visualization and mapping, legacy Marxan projects may only be imported if they match some minimum